robincoello/he-origami/docs/overview/governance.md

 ## Strategic vision

-Everything Origami does is in line with our vision which is twofold: create a unified style for FT websites, and make building websites faster.
+Everything Origami does is in line with our vision which is twofold: create a unified style for Higher Ed websites, and make building websites faster.

-### Create a unified style and experience for FT websites
+### Create a unified style and experience for Higher Ed websites

 Users find it easier to use our websites if they share a consistent brand identity.
 This doesn't mean they all have to stick rigidly to a template or even that there is even on single element that they all have to share.
 It's more about establishing a strong consistency of design ethos across sites, so that it's easier to make things match, and when there's no good reason for things to differ, they do match.